TriplyDB/Documentation/docs/triply-etl/cli/index.md

   - If the `{major}` number has increased, an upgrade is likely to require changes to existing pipelines.
 Major releases often remove outdated functionalities or bring significant changes to the behavior of existing functionalities.

-Look at the [TriplyETL Changelog](/docs/triply-etl/changelog) to see what changes you will need to make in order to perform the update in your project and organisation.
+Look at the [TriplyETL Changelog](/docs/triply-etl/changelog) to see what changes you will need to make in order to perform the update in your project and organization.
 Specifically observe items that are marked "[Changed]" since these may require adjustments to your configuration.

 ## Perform the update